Global economic slowdown feared to hurt Pak exports, remittances

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Troubled Pakistan’s economy is feared to face a shockwave as most global economic data harbouring an undercurrent recession shows it could hurt the country’s export sector and impede remittance inflows, analysts and economists said.
+KARACHI: Troubled Pakistan’s economy is feared to face a shockwave as the lagging nature of most global economic data harbouring an undercurrent recession could hurt the country’s exports sector and impede remittance inflows, analysts and economists said.
 But, some of them also find rescuer to feeble external account position in downward trend in oil prices.

+Former Finance Minister Hafeez Pasha said Pakistan’s exports would be going further down because of global economic downturn.

 Global oil prices tumbled more than 22 percent since April.
 And, alone in August they fell 20 percent compared to the corresponding month a year earlier, despite severe US sanctions on oil exports from Iran and Venezuela.
 Prices of non-oil commodity prices have also been declining or remained flat since the middle of last year, as consumption has been curtailed.